Building a new house in an old neighborhood: Home valuation

 Read more: Tricks for building your dream home

-Does it fit the neighborhood?
+Last thought: Does your new house fit the neighborhood?

 The important thing while building a new home in an old neighborhood is to keep in mind the fervor and flavor of that neighborhood, and conform to it wherever possible.